Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

 Workable offer letters are set up through the use of Templates.
 With our HelloSign integration, get candidate e-signatures and offer details streamlined and stored on candidates' profiles.

 In both cases a template will consist of:

 - an offer document; a custom file created by you, which has ‘fill-in-blank’ fields or “variables”

 - an offer email; a customizable email message that will be used when sending the offer document to a candidate

 - with an Advanced Annual plan and with the offer type, an optional approval workflow to get offer approval from internal stakeholders

 Think of each offer template as an archetype for the hiring your organization does.
 Instead of adding a new offer template for every single job, create documents that can be used for certain types or levels of job.

 Adding and managing e-signature templates

 Set up different offer letter templates to ensure that prospective hires get the right offer.
 For example, a 'Sales department' offer letter might use a template that mentions commission and bonus rates.
 Or, a template for interns might include different compensation style and benefits than the one for full-time employees.

-To start, click your user icon in the upper right of Workable and navigate to Templates.
+To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the Offer Templates section.
 Click Add a new template to set up your own customized template(s).

 Your account comes with a default offer template to get started.
 Any template that gets added to the account can be edited, cloned or deleted.

 Note: Users of the Advanced Annual plan can also organize their offer templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

 Creating an e-signature document

 An offer document is a .docx file that you’ll upload to Workable.
 An offer document must always be included in an offer letter and is what the candidate actually signs to accept your job offer.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.